kim/it/README.md

 ## Status

+_it_ is **experimental** software.
+Do not for anything serious.

-The [spec](./Documentation/spec.adoc) is thought of as being stable, in the sense that any amendments will consider backwards compatibility.
+That said, the [spec](./Documentation/spec.adoc) is thought of as being fairly stable, in the sense that any amendments will consider backwards compatibility.

 The source code in this repository has been developed exploratively, in order to validate and refine the ideas laid out in above document.
 As such, it is incomplete, may occasionally malfunction, and does not yet provide the fine bone porcelain rendering it usable in anger.
 It's a prototype, if you wish.

-_it_ is actively developed on a volunteer basis.

 ## Usage